-- Pricing Pricing cap needs to be applied to private networks to ensure even small enterprises can sub-lease the spectrum. - Duration A duration of 10 years is advisable, as it provides all parties with necessary reliability for long-term planning, with possibility of cancelling in case of any business environment changes.
+- Pricing Pricing cap needs to be applied to private networks to ensure enterprises can easily acquire the spectrum on sub-lease. - Duration A duration of 10 years is advisable, as it provides all parties with necessary reliability for long-term planning, with possibility of cancelling in case of any business environment changes.
 Flexibility should be provided in the duration. - QoS It should be the responsibility and liberty of TSPs to set out their own terms & conditions for sub-leasing arrangements.
 In case of public networks, both the parties should adhere to the pre and post impact analysis on public network.
-Rights of public consumer shall be protected with QoS regulations. - Rollout obligation For effective utilization of spectrum, there must be rollout obligation of 3-6 months after leasing the spectrum at the enterprise premises.
+Rights of public consumer shall be protected with QoS regulations. - Rollout obligation For effective utilization of spectrum, there must be rollout obligation of within 12 months after leasing the spectrum at the enterprise premises. - Compliance Obligation Enterprises responsibilities must be explicitly defined and identified in case spectrum being bought directly from government.
+Enterprise responsibility should be nil in case of sub-leasing from TSP.